Florist and Flower Shop Health and Safety Templates, Documents, and Guidance.

 How often should florists carry out risk assessments?

-By using our Florist Risk Assessment Template, you can quickly update assessments and keep them compliant without starting from scratch.
+By using our Florist Risk Assessment Template, you can quickly update your assessments and keep them compliant without starting from scratch.

 Do I need COSHH assessments for flower preservatives and cleaning products?